grebtsew/Object-and-facial-detection-in-python/README.md

 * logger - log system events in data.log
 * config - use settings in config.ini (i recommend editing this and use command autostart)
 * parse-controller - a controller that lets you controll program from terminal
-* flipp-test - a method to flipp camera of detection not found
+* flipp-test - a method to flipp camera if detection not found
 * energy-save - do less detections missed alot of detections

 If it is hard to understand how to use the parse-controller type help or h for some extra information.
 Let me know if something is hard to understand.